 8. Pro Putt Systems Tour Links Training Aid

-The Pro Putt model is a premier putting matt that resembles the product range at your local pro shop.
+The Pro Putt model is a premium indoor putting green that resembles the product range at your local pro shop.
 It is designed to hone a golfer’s straight-line shooting, with a narrow field requiring you to shoot straight to sink your putt.
 If you want to practice indoors the way many professionals do, the Prop Putt model is a great option.

 9. Birdieball The Ultimate Putting Package